manywho/service-box-examples/README.md

 Import the flow (example-listener.json) and run the flow, you will need to Grant access to Box.
 You will be asked to "Insert File ID From Box" get the *id of one of your files from box, and paste it at the input field in your flow.
-Click in `Go`, you will see the loading symbol (with message `Waiting for step: Load File: with listener`).
+Click in `Go`, you will see the loading symbol (with message `Waiting for step: Load File with Listener`).
 When you download that file the flow will continue and will show `The File have been downloaded !!!`

 **Example: Launch Flow From Box**

 For this example is needed an Enterprise Account in Box.
-Import the flow (example-launch-flow-from-box.json), Update the value `Enterprise Id` with your own Enterprise Id.
+Import the flow (example-launch-flow-from-box.json), Update the value `Enterprise ID` with your own Enterprise Id.
 And after update the service.
 You should authorize manywho_server-to-server and install https://app.box.com/services/manywho (follow instructions in the wiki)
 Click in run flow and get the url it should look like this: https://flow.manywho.com/f06c20ee-3702-466c-8437-9b399673f773/play/default?flow-id=yyyy&flow-version-id=xxx
 From you box account, click in the `...` symbol, `More Actions` and `Launch Flow ManyWho (directly)` in the ManyWho Flow paste the url copied in the step before, and in Event Trigger type `FILE.DOWNLOADED`.
 Click in `CONFIRM FLOW ASSIGNATION` you will see  `Your Flow have been assigned!
 Please close this tab.` Download the file that you have select, and refresh the page.
 The file should have two new task.
-One with name webhook-target-id and the other with the webhook-target-type.
+One with the value of the target id and the other with the value of the target type (in this case "file").

 **Example: Create Task and Assignment**